jenkinsci/checks-api-plugin/docs/implementation-guide.md

 - `boolean isApplicable(Job<?, ?> job)`

-    Implement this method to return `true` if your implementation does not applicable to the `job`.
+    Implement this method to return `true` if your implementation is not applicable to the `job`.

 - `String getName(Job<?, ?> job)`